tugraz-isds/spcd3/src/example/DESCRIPTION.md

 The example dataset is a fictitious dataset of student marks and was created by Drescher et al. [2023](https://courses.isds.tugraz.at/ivis/projects/ss2023/ivis-ss2023-g1-project-%20steerable-parcoords.pdf).
 It consists of a header row, 30 rows of data (records), and 9 columns (dimensions), including the name of the student.
 The dataset was deliberately curated to contain interesting patterns and relationships.
 Each row represents one student and their marks in 8 subjects.
 Each dimension, apart from the first, represents one subject.

-Now, it is possible to download the plot or interact with it.

 ## Interactivity Within the Plot

 Within the plot, it is possible to perform following actions.